4 Brilliant Ways to Cook Corn on the Cob for Perfect Summer Flavor

 “I wish to share a sweet corn trick with you and your readers that allows one to cook fresh corn in the husk, in the microwave.
 I am including a few photos to demonstrate.”
 Dick

-- Microwave on high, 3 minutes per ear.
-Example, if you have two ears, microwave for 6 minutes.
+- Microwave: Place the corn in the microwave and cook on high for 3 minutes per ear.
+So, if you’re cooking two ears, zap them for 6 minutes.

-- Remove from the microwave carefully, then grasp and pull the corn right out of the husks.
+- Remove and Enjoy: Carefully take the corn out of the microwave.
+Grasp the end and pull the corn right out of the husks.
+Voilà—no mess, no corn silk!

 NOTE: In photo #3 above , Dick has the “cut end” of the corn in his left hand, and in #4 he has turned the ear of corn around putting the “cut end” into his right hand, pulling the husks off with his left hand.